scale-it/algo-builder/infrastructure/README.md

 6. `sandbox-clean` - Clean up the env by removing stopped container and unused images.

-7. `sanbox-reset` - Reset the containers to their initial state.
+7. `sandbox-reset` - Reset the containers to their initial state.

 **To be noted :**